What is Crankshaft?

 The total bending moment at the flywheel location will be the resultant of the horizontal bending moment due to gas load and belt pull and the vertical bending moment due to the flywheel weight.

 Then you can find the diameter by using the Moment equation.
 M=(MOI*Sigma-b).

-When the crank is at an angle of maximum twisting moment
+When the crank is at an angle of a maximum twisting moment

 The twisting moment on the crankshaft will be maximum when the tangential force on the crank (FT) is maximum.
 The maximum value of tangential force lies when the crank is at angle 30º to 40º for constant pressure combustion engines (i.e. diesel engines).

-When the crank is at angle at which the twisting moment is maximum, the shaft is subjected to twisting moment from energy or force stored by flywheel.
-The above design parameters can be cross checked for the factor of safety while designing by considering the crankshaft at an angle of maximum twisting moment.
+When the crank is at an angle at which the twisting moment is maximum, the shaft is subjected to twisting moment from energy or force stored by the flywheel.
+The above design parameters can be cross-checked for the factor of safety while designing by considering the crankshaft at an angle of the maximum twisting moment.